 Once arrived you can visit the entire city by walk, is small and the castle is not so far from the center.

-To sleep I recommend you to find some Airbnb place, especially if you have children.
 Carcassonne isn’t a cheap city especially to have dinner.
-Talking about have dinner if you want a romantic dinner I suggest you reserve in this restaurant: Restaurant La Marquiere, located inside the citadel, everything was really good, the location, the service I really enjoyed this evening.
+Talking about having dinner if you want a romantic dinner I suggest you reserve in this restaurant: Restaurant La Marquiere, located inside the citadel, everything was really good, the location, the service I really enjoyed this evening.

 Obviously, if you go to Carcassonne you want to see the castle, so you may want to know some general pieces of information:

 - Citadel: FREE open all night long, there are restaurants inside

 - Château Comptal & Ramparts: €8.50 (adults), €5.00 (18-25 yo), Free (under 18).
 Book here the tour!

 - Open daily except Jan 1, May 1, Nov 1 & 11, Dec 25